Skip to Content

 Baltic Cruise Tip #8: Pack Multiple Pairs of Shoes

-When it comes to shoes, the most important thing is to pack shoes that are comfortable.
+When it comes to packing, the most important thing is to pack comfortable shoes.

-I’d recommend at least one or possibly two pairs of sneakers/trainers/walking boots, during my Baltic cruise I got so wet that on occasion it took my shoe days to dry.
+I’d recommend at least one or possibly two pairs of sneakers/trainers/walking boots.
+During my last Baltic cruise, I got so wet that it took my shoes days to dry out.
 Having another pair that you can change into is always a good idea.

 I’d also recommend you pack another pair of flat shoes for daily walking around the ship or in port.

-I usually bring a pair of lightweight (cheap) sneakers as a backup!
+I usually bring a pair of lightweight (cheap) trainers/sneakers as a backup.

 Packing a pair of heels or similar for evenings onboard is usually a good idea.
-Most cruise lines have some form of formal nights and having at least one, or maybe two pairs of ‘nice’ shoes to wear is always good.
+Most cruise lines have some form of formal nights and having at least one, or maybe two pairs of ‘nice’ shoes to wear in the evenings is good.

 If The Weather is Warm, Consider Sandals

-If you are going to be traveling in summer, I’d recommend that you bring some sandals or flip flops.
+If you are going to be travelling in summer, I’d recommend that you bring some sandals or flip-flops.

 It may be worth packing 2 or so pairs so that you can alternate if needed.

 As far as walking goes I’d say that Baltic cruises are one of the most intensive.
-Of course, you don’t have to do any walking if you don’t want to but most countries visited on Baltic cruises are so easy to explore by foot that it would be a shame not to if you are able.
+Most countries visited on Baltic cruises are so easy to explore by foot, that it would be a shame not to because you haven’t packed the right footwear.

 Baltic Cruise Tip #9: Pack a Small Umbrella